 Melly's arrest was followed by a significant bump in his music streams.
 That surge in streams resulted in an RIAA platinum certification for his 2017 single, "Murder on My Mind."
 On the song, Melly tells the fictional story of a time he murdered one of his friends.

 Many of Melly's fans have speculated that he was discussing the murders he has been charged with on the song.
 However, the ominous track was released more than one year before the two men were killed.

-YNW Melly has pleaded not guilty to two counts of first-degree murder in the case.
-Bortlen, meanwhile, has pleaded not guilty to the same murder charges as well as two counts of accessory after the fact.
+YNW Melly, who sits in Broward County Jail, has pleaded not guilty to two counts of first-degree murder in the case.
+Bortlen meanwhile, has pleaded not guilty to the same murder charges as well as two counts of accessory after the fact.

 A trial date for this case has yet to be set.
-XXL has reached out to the Broward County's Office of the State Attorney for comment.
+XXL has reached out to the Broward Sheriff's Office and the State Attorney for comment.

 Here's the Ultimate Guide to Rappers With Acronyms in Their Name